korbelz/WarlordsReduxMe.altis/README.md

 Github page: you are already here :)

+## How to adjust the mission values/settings

+Requisition.inc file is the file to adjust what players can buy and the cost of each item

+Warlords_constants.inc is the main adjustment file that has the mission specific settings

+WL2_loadfactioncclasses file is the file to adjust the AI spawn tables for enemy towns

 ## Live stream playlist

 I stream all the dev work I do on redux for a detailed breakdown of all the bugs that get fixed.